 Who may apply for HCH grants?

-Individuals may apply for Publication Assistance grants.
-All other types of grants require a nonprofit group or public institution.
-Sponsoring organizations or public institutions are usually based in the state of Hawai‘i or can demonstrate familiarity and access to some segment of the general public in the Hawaiian Islands.
+HCH grants require a sponsoring nonprofit group or public institution.
+Sponsoring organizations or public institutions are usually based in the State of Hawai‘i or can demonstrate familiarity and access to some segment of the general public in the Hawaiian Islands.
 The sponsoring organization must have a D-U-N-S (Data Universal Numbering System) number.
 D-U-N-S numbers are free and easily obtained from Dun & Bradstreet.
 Most likely your organization already has a D-U-N-S number.
 Be sure to confirm with your administrative or grants office.
 For more information, go to http://fedgov.dnb.com/webform.